 Your application must include:

-• Your resume, including proof of citizenship status.
+• Your resume, including proof of Canadian citizenship status.

 • A complete official transcript of your grades (including undergrad).
 Electronic copies of official transcripts are acceptable.

 • An academic paper (1,500 words, MLA format) responding to one of the specific Non-Proliferation, Arms Control and Disarmament topics shown below.

 The competition is open to Canadian citizens and Canadian permanent residents/landed immigrants currently enrolled in a graduate programme.
 Canadian graduate students studying outside Canada are eligible to apply but please note that funding to cover the cost of a successful applicant's travel to Ottawa for the event at Global Affairs Canada in March is limited to domestic travel within Canada (or the equivalent).

 In order to expand the community of Canadian scholars working on non-proliferation, arms control and disarmament (NACD) issues, employees of Global Affairs Canada, and previous recipients of a Graduate Research Award are not eligible.

 Applications will be reviewed by an Expert Review Panel made up of three experts and academics working in this field who will recommend four award winners for final approval by representatives of The Simons Foundation and ISROP.
 Successful candidates will be notified on February 21, 2020.

 Award winners will present their papers at a special event hosted by Global Affairs Canada at the Lester B. Pearson building in Ottawa on March 25, 2020, and will be asked to produce a PowerPoint deck for their presentation.
 The cash awards will be issued at the GRA event in Ottawa and a report including the papers presented will be published online by The Simons Foundation.
 Please note that attendance at the GRA event in Ottawa is a mandatory requirement of the award.
 Approved domestic travel, accommodation and meal expenses will be provided by The Simons Foundation.